MIMO Gaussian Broadcast Channels with Common, Private and Confidential Messages: Notation and Preliminaries

 where $\mathrm{K}\succeq \mathrm{0}$.

-\begin{remark} We make the following assumptions on the channel gain matrices and the noise covariances: \begin{enumerate} \item $\mathrm{G}_1$ and $\mathrm{G}_2$ are invertible.
+\begin{remark}[Assumptions] We make the following assumptions on the channel gain matrices and the noise statistics: \begin{enumerate} \item $\mathrm{G}_1$ and $\mathrm{G}_2$ are square and invertible.
 The analysis in this work relies on showing that certain inner and outer bounds on the secrecy-capacity region coincide.
-These bounds are characterized in terms of mutual informations between the channel input (or some auxiliary random variables) and the channel outputs.
+These bounds are characterized in terms of mutual information terms between the channel input (or some auxiliary random variables) and the channel outputs.
 The mutual information terms, and hence the inner and outer bounds, are continuous functions of the channel gain matrices.
-Since the set of invertible matrices is a dense open set in the set of all $t\times t$ matrices, by continuity of the bounds, the inner and outer bounds coincide for all channel gain matrices.
+For square matrices, recall that the set of invertible matrices is a dense open set in the set of all $t\times t$ matrices.
+Therefore, by continuity of the bounds, the inner and outer bounds coincide for all channel gain matrices.
+If $\mathrm{G}_1$ and $\mathrm{G}_2$ are not square, the singular value decomposition (SVD) allows rewriting the original MIMO BC as a MIMO BC with square gain matrices (of size corresponding to the number of transmitting antennas) using only reversible manipulations.
+These manipulations have no effect on the secrecy-capacity region of the channel (see, e.g., \cite[Section 5]{Weingarten_MIMOBC2006}).

-\item For each $j=1,2$, the Gaussian noise vectors, $\big\{\mathbf{Z}_j(i)\big\}_{i\in[1:n]}$, are i.i.d. according to $\mathcal{N}(0,\mathrm{I})$, where $\mathrm{I}$ is the $t\times t$-identity matrix.
+\item For each $j=1,2$, the Gaussian noise vectors, $\big\{\mathbf{Z}_j(i)\big\}_{i\in[n]}$, are i.i.d. according to $\mathcal{N}(\mathbf{0},\mathrm{I})$, where $\mathrm{I}$ is the $t\times t$-identity matrix.
 This assumption is without loss of generality due to the following reasons: First, the mean of the Gaussian noise does not affect the capacity region.
 Second, when the covariance matrix is invertible, the noises can be whitened by multiplying \eqref{EQ:channel_model} by another invertible matrix.
-On the other hand, if the covariance matrix is non-invertible, the communication scenario degenerates.
-This is since a suitable linear transformation converts the Gaussian channel to be noiseless, thus having an infinite capacity. \end{enumerate} \end{remark}
+On the other hand, if the covariance matrix is non-invertible, the communication scenario degenerates since a suitable linear transformation converts the Gaussian channel into a noiseless channel with infinite capacity. \end{enumerate} \end{remark}